grosv/sundial/README.md

 // By default we use English but this can be overridden using the ISO 639-2 Code of the language if we have it.
 $parser->setLanguage('esp')->parse('23 Mayo, 20204')->toFormat('m/d/Y'); // 05/23/2024
 ```

+### Help Wanted

+This is very much a minimum viable package and needs a great deal of TLC.
+Contributions are welcome from anyone
+willing to jump in and work on the code, add more tests, knock out an issue, do a translation o a new language,
+or just build out the documentation.